 Greg (he/him/his) is an assistant professor of Communication Studies, and earned his doctorate at Southern Illinois University.
 Broadly, Greg is interested in conceptualizations of identity, voice, agency, and social justice activism globally and locally.
 His research is framed within critical, interpretative, and performative paradigms that center questions of power, privilege, marginalization, and oppression across various intersecting identities including race, class, gender, sexuality, disability, religion, ethnicity, nationality, and size.
 His latest co-authored publication focuses on queering the bully-victim dichotomy to re-narrate and implicate each of us as ‘bully’ in hopes that we reflexively question our communicative engagement with each other differently.
 Greg also embraces a critical pedagogy in each of his courses.
 He is currently teaching Intercultural Communication, Rhetoric, Argumentation, and Perspectives on Communication.
 He’s looking forward to teaching Gender and Communication in Spring 2019 and is developing a course on queering rhetoric.

-Professor Kachwala is a Visiting Assistant Professor of Women’s and Gender Studies.
+Professor Kachwala is an Assistant Professor of Women’s and Gender Studies.
 She completed her Ph.D. in Gender Studies at Indiana University.
 Her work focuses on the interconnections between gender, violence, and political cultures.
 Her research interests include transnational and postcolonial feminisms; gender and colonialism; nationalisms; women’s history; cultural studies.
 She is working on a book project that analyzes the often-neglected militant or revolutionary struggle for Indian independence (1905-1947), specifically women’s engagement with violence by combining historical (archival sources) and media analysis (film and news).
 Professor Kachwala’s teaching includes courses on transnational feminisms; feminist theories; women’s political resistance; Bollywood and gender; and gender, power, society.